lahwran/Autotrope_Bot/README.md

 To launch the prgram, run `python autotrope_bot.py`
 To run the deleter, on a seperate console run `python remove_negative.py`
 To quit the program, use `ctrl + c`

+## TODO

+- [ ] Switch to blessings for terminal coloring
+- [ ] Move main code into package
+- [ ] Use dictionary, class, tuple, some sort of data structure for config
+- [ ] De-duplicate code between `remove_negative` and `autotrope_bot`
+- [ ] Add requirements.txt for dependencies, to ease bootstrap
+- [ ] Use more user-friendly and stable config format - formatted json is popular, and even though it isn't the best, it's easy to get started